-The outer cosmic realms have been an enduring source of interest for the artist which has evolved into a lifelong fascination with astro-photography, astronomy and space exploration.
-Being an experimental aritst inducing creative breakthroughs, Pam considers art and science to be closely bound counterparts, as each field carries with it a sense of wonder, potential for experimentation, the opportunity for deep enquiry, and the prospect of discovery and revelation.
+The outer cosmic realms have been an enduring source of interest for the artist which has evolved into a lifelong fascination with astronomy and space exploration.
+Being an experimental visual artist Pam considers art and science to be closely bound counterparts, as each field carries with it a sense of wonder, scope for experimentation, the opportunity for deep inquiry, and the prospect of discovery and revelation.
 Artists often search for meaning within that which is concealed and upon which we exert metaphorical hypothesis.

 Largely scrutinising relationships between inner and outer worlds - their hidden secrets and visual revelations –

 Pam is a member of the Astronomical Society of Victoria and the Mount Burnett Observatory where star gazing brings Pam closer to her subject via her telescope, a Saxon eight inch Dobsonian.
-This, together with her excursions to NASA, Houston, and ongoing space-related research, has informed her series of cosmic events, hypothetical planets, speculative space scapes, light spectacles and cosmic possibilities.
+This, together with her excursions to NASA, Houston, the Kennedy Space Centre, and ongoing space-related research, has informed her series of visualised phenomena, deep space anatomy, light spectacles and cosmic possibilities.